University of Pristina (1969–1999): 1990–1998

 On 16 January 1997, Papović was seriously injured in a car bomb attack by the Kosovo Liberation Army (KLA) member Nait Hasani.

 The composition of the student body also changed drastically.
-A new enrolment policy was implemented which – in theory – provided for a one-to-one ratio between the two language groups, i.e., 1,580 full-time students in each, commencing from the start of the 1991–92 academic year.
-In practice, Albanian language students boycotted the education since, reducing the Albanian student body from 27,000 to nil.
+A new enrolment policy was implemented which – in theory, provided for a one-to-one ratio between the two language groups, i.e., 1,580 full-time students in each, commencing from the start of the 1991–92 academic year.
+In practice, Albanian language students boycotted education, reducing the Albanian student body from 27,000 to nil.
 This was welcomed by many Serbs, as funding would now be spent only on non-Albanian students.
-Remaining Albanian professors have continued to work for a while, however after year and a half of boycott, they were technological surplus and were mostly dismissed.
-Those who were needed have been offered to work on education in Serbian language, however because of threats and pressure directed to them by other Albanians very few remained.
+Remaining Albanian professors have continued to work for a while; however, after a year and a half of boycott, they were technological surpluses and were mostly dismissed.
+Those who were needed have been offered to work on education in Serbian language; however, because of threats and pressure directed at them by other Albanians, very few remained.
 Thus, Albanians have effectively shut themselves out of the university entirely: there were no Albanian-speaking staff to teach the students, and no Albanian-speaking students for the staff to teach.

 The Albanian-language education then continued in private facilities as part of the unofficial parallel shadow state, a self-declared Republic of Kosovo that had been established by Kosovo's Albanians, enabling the education of some 30,000 Albanian students to continue.
-The university also called itself the University of Pristina, was financed by Albanian diaspora and parallel tax system and existed without any connection to the academic system, which led to worsening of the quality of education (for example, students of medicine had no access to clinics, laboratories or other necessary equipment).
-However, the university professors have reported about a large number of graduates, magisters and doctors: the university issued graduation certificates in the name of the Republic of Kosovo which were not recognized by the Federal Republic of Yugoslavia.
+The university, which also called itself the University of Pristina, was financed by the Albanian diaspora and parallel tax system and existed without any connection to the academic system, which led to a worsening of the quality of education (for example, students of medicine had no access to clinics, laboratories or other necessary equipment).
+However, the university professors have reported about a large number of graduates, magisters and doctors: the university issued graduation certificates in the name of the Republic of Kosovo, which were not recognized by the Federal Republic of Yugoslavia.
 State security forces subjected the parallel schools to repeated raids and harassment.

-In the second half of the 1990s, Government of Serbia started negotiations with Albanian leaders about the university, which in 1998, as the crisis in Kosovo was building, led to an agreement between the Serbian authorities and Kosovo Albanian leaders to permit the return of Albanian students to the university.
-According to the agreement between Slobodan Milošević and Ibrahim Rugova, Kosovo Albanians should get control over 60% of the University campus, Serbs 35% and Turks 5%.
+In the second half of the 1990s, the Government of Serbia started negotiations with Albanian leaders about the university, which in 1998, as the crisis in Kosovo was building, led to an agreement between the Serbian authorities and Kosovo Albanian leaders to permit the return of Albanian students to the university.
+According to the agreement between Slobodan Milošević and Ibrahim Rugova, Kosovo Albanians should get control over 60% of the university campus, Serbs 35%, and Turks 5%.
 Three buildings of the university were turned over to the Kosovo Albanians on 15 May 1998.
 However, Kosovo Serb protesters staged violent protests against the transfer and eventually had to be evicted by government forces.
 The buildings were extensively devastated, with furniture and equipment deliberately vandalized as to make them unusable.